The Witch of Joshua Ward House, Salem

 This man was involved in all 19 deaths of the accused witches, particularly the gruesome death of Giles Corey who was the only person in Massachusetts to ever be sentenced to death by pressing.

+It is said that before Corey succumbed to the pressing he used his last breaths to curse Corwin and the town of Salem.
 George Corwin died in 1696 of a heart attack, at the early age of 30.
 But looks like he wasn’t getting any peace even after his death.

 Corwin was not buried for some time as his burial was blocked by one of those accused during the witch trials, whose property had been seized by Corwin.